Code Signing Troubleshooting

 - Verify all configuration steps in API Key Setup and Per-App Signing

-- Confirm your plan includes code signing (PAYG or higher)
+- Confirm your plan includes code signing (automatic requires PAYG+; manual is Free+)

 - Verify your Apple credentials are current and valid